shmakota/bodily_fluids_mod_bn/README.md

  - Soiling (urinating/defecating) applies a morale penalty and can wet items.
  - Male characters may choose a direction to pee; urine can extinguish small fires.
  - Thirst and metabolism affect how quickly bladder/stomach fill.
+ - The character will expel their bodily fluid contents when on the very brink of death.

 # Behavior
  - Every turn the mod updates bladder (from thirst) and stomach (from kcal/metabolism).